-Right Rate Regardless of which soil extraction method is used, base the P fertilization rate 1.2.3. on the crop-specific UF/IFAS publication(s), where available, or another source based on a calibrated crop response for the soil type and crop.
-Crop requirements may be adjusted based on site-specific challenges, tissue testing results, soil variability, historical factors, P availability, or cultivar-specific requirements.
-Maintain documentation of the P fertilization application and rates.
+Regardless of which soil extraction method is used, base the P fertilization rate on recommended rates in the crop-specific University of Florida, Institute of Food and Agricultural Sciences (UF/IFAS) publication(s), where available, or another credible source with scientific support (e.g., a calibrated crop response curve for the soil type and crop).
+Supplemental application may be justified based on current tissue testing results, soil variability, P availability, or cultivarspecific requirements, or other substantiated production data that demonstrate crop need.
+Maintain documentation to support application amounts, particularly documentation used to justify application amounts above the recommended rates.